microsoft/ELL/tutorials/vision/gettingStarted/README.md

 2. You will also need a simple web cam or a pi cam.
 If you don't have one handy, we will show you how to load static images or .mp4 videos and process those instead.

-3. To read images from the camera, you will need [Open CV](http://opencv.org/).
-There are download instructions on the opencv website, but we also created a simple [Open CV setup](opencv.md) page for you.
+3. To read images from the camera, you will need [OpenCV](http://opencv.org/).
+There are download instructions on the opencv website, but we also created a simple [OpenCV setup](opencv.md) page for you.

 4. You also need  [NumPy](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html) since ELL  processes images as NumPy arrays. `NumPy` can install using conda as follows: